National Reorganization Process: Alleged French support

-In 2003, French journalist Marie-Monique Robin documented that Valéry Giscard d'Estaing's government secretly collaborated with Videla's junta in Argentina and with Augusto Pinochet's regime in Chile.
+In 2003, French journalist Marie-Monique Robin documented that Valéry Giscard d'Estaing's government secretly collaborated with Videla's junta in Argentina and Augusto Pinochet's regime in Chile.

 Green deputies Noël Mamère, Martine Billard and Yves Cochet passed a resolution in September 2003 for a Parliamentary Commission to be convened on the "role of France in the support of military regimes in Latin America from 1973 to 1984", to be held before the Foreign Affairs Commission of the National Assembly and presided over by Edouard Balladur.
 Apart from Le Monde, newspapers remained silent about this request.
 Deputy Roland Blum, who was in charge of the commission, refused to let Marie-Monique Robin testify.

 In December 2003, his staff published a 12-page document that said no agreement had been signed between France and Argentina about military forces.
 But, Marie-Monique Robin had sent them a copy of the document she found showing such an agreement.

 When Minister of Foreign Affairs Dominique de Villepin traveled to Chile in February 2004, he claimed that no cooperation between France and the military regimes had occurred.